 Any mortgage that is not a simple mortgage, an usufructuary mortgage, English mortgage, mortgage by conditional sale or a mortgage by deposit of title deeds is known as an anomalous mortgage.

 An understanding of different types of mortgage and the post due payment procedure is very important.
 In case of prepayment of home loan, you need to be aware of the loan closure procedure and get the property documents back from the lender.
 Depending on the type of mortgage, the loan closure procedure will be established.

-If you are looking for a home loan, get in touch with us at Finserv MARKETS and enjoy minimal documentation, low EMI and quick disbursement.
+If you are looking for a home loan, download our home loan app to enjoy minimal documentation, low EMI and quick disbursement.
 The Bajaj Finserv home loan comes with a hassle-free online application.
 On approval, the amount will be credited in your account within 24 hours.

 Finserv MARKETS, a subsidiary of Bajaj Finserv, is a one-stop digital marketplace that has been created for consumers on the go.
 It offers 500+ financial and lifestyle products, all at one place.
 At Finserv MARKETS, we understand that every individual is different.
 And that’s why we have invested in creating a proposition – Offers You Value.
 A value proposition that ensures you get offers which are tailor made for you.
 We also offer an amazing product range and unique set of online offers across Loans, Insurance, Investment, Payments and an exclusive EMI store.
 Be it in helping you achieve your financial life goals or offering you the latest gadgets, we strive to offer what you are looking for.
 From simple and fast loan application processes to seamless and hassle-free claim-settlements, from no cost EMIs to 4 hours product delivery, we works towards fulfilling all your personal and financial needs.
 What’s more!
 Now enjoy the same benefits in just one click with our Finserv MARKETS App.